-Care.
-Squash have separate male and female flowers.
+Zucchini and Summer Squash Care.
+Squashes have separate male and female flowers.
 The first flowers to appear are male flowers which will not produce fruit.
 Female flowers appear slightly later and are pollinated by the male flowers commonly with the help of insects.
 If pollination is slow or does not occur, use a soft-bristled brush to dust inside a male flower then carefully dust the inside of a female flower (a female flower will have an immature fruit on its stem, a male won’t).

 Once fruits form set each one on a wooden plank so that it does not have direct contact with the soil; this will allow squashes to mature with less exposure to insects.

-Container growing.
-Bush-type summer squash can be grown in containers.
+Container Growing Zucchini and Summer Squash Bush-type summer squash can be grown in containers.
 Sow 2 or 3 seeds in the center of a 10-inch container; thin to the strongest seedlings once plants are 3 to 4 inches tall.
 Extend the growing season by planting early and moving pots indoors when frost threatens.
 Set a cage or trellis in place at planting to save space.

 Pests.
 Squash can be attacked by squash bugs, squash borers, and cucumber beetles.
 Hand pick or hose away beetles.
 A small hole in the stem or unexplained wilting may indicate the presence of borers.
 Slit the stem, remove the borers, and dispose of them.
 Cover the slit stem with soil to encourage root development from that point.

 Squash borers or bacterial wilt can cause squash plants to suddenly wilt and die just as they begin to produce.
 Bacterial wilt can be spread to squash by cucumber beetles; handpick and destroy cucumber beetles.